wagtail/wagtail/docs/reference/contrib/modeladmin.rst

 - A customisable list view, allowing you to control what values are displayed for each row, available options for result filtering, default ordering, and more.
-- Access your list views from the CMS easily with automatically generated menu items, with automatic 'active item' highlighting.
+- Access your list views from the Wagtail admin menu easily with automatically generated menu items, with automatic 'active item' highlighting.
 Control the label text and icons used with easy-to-change attributes on your class.
 - An additional ``ModelAdminGroup`` class, that allows you to group your related models, and list them together in their own submenu, for a more logical user experience.
 - Simple, robust **add** and **edit** views for your non-Page models that use the panel configurations defined on your model using Wagtail's edit panels.
-- For Page models, the system cleverly directs to Wagtail's existing add and edit views, and returns you back to the correct list page, for a seamless experience.
+- For Page models, the system directs to Wagtail's existing add and edit views, and returns you back to the correct list page, for a seamless experience.
 - Full respect for permissions assigned to your Wagtail users and groups.
 Users